annatrajano/annatrajano/README.md

 ---

-      - 🔭 I currently study at Trybe
+      - 🔭 I currently working at PUC-RIO as a Front-end Develover(MidLevel)

-      - 🌱 I’m learning Python and I have experience with:
+      - 🌱 I have experience with:

       - JavaScript | TypeScript | Python | CSS | HTML
       - Linux (Ubuntu) | Windows